ricardoquesada/bluepad32/docs/plat_arduino.md

 idf.py menuconfig
 ```

-## Option C: Create your a project from scratch
+## Option C: Create your own project from scratch

-Use this option if you want to understand how the "template" project (from Option A) was
-created.
+!!!
+Warning

+    For Bluepad32 developers only.
+    If you are Bluepad32 user (either beginner or advanced) this option is **NOT** for you.

-It is split in 4 parts:
+It is split in four parts:

 * Create an empty project
 * Install the needed components